Dherse/codly/docs/docs.typ

     ```
   ] <more-code>

-  I can also reference a specific highlight by its label: @hl-2.
+  Reference a highlight by its label: @hl-2.
   ````,
   pre: codly(
     ranges: ((1, 4), (14, 14)),